MisanthropicBit/neotest-busted/README.md

             busted_paths = { "my/custom/path/?.lua" },
             -- List of paths to add to package.cpath in neovim before running busted busted_cpaths = { "my/custom/path/?.so" },
-            -- Custom script to load via -u.
-If nil, will look for a 'minimal_init.lua' file minimal_init = "custom_init.lua",
+            -- Custom config to load via -u to set up testing.
+            -- If nil, will look for a 'minimal_init.lua' file minimal_init = "custom_init.lua",
         }),
     },